Hundreds of Sudanese troops flee to Chad as fighting rages

 Chad shuts border with Sudan

-Thousands of people have fled the shooting and bombings in Khartoum since fighting erupted between the two generals who seized power in a 2021 coup: Al Burhan and his deputy, Mohamed Hamdan Dagalo, who commands the RSF.
+Thousands of people have fled the shooting and bombings in Khartoum since fighting erupted between two generals who seized power in a 2021 coup: Al Burhan and his deputy, Mohamed Hamdan Daglo, who commands the RSF.

 It followed a bitter dispute between the two generals over the planned integration of the RSF into the regular army — a key condition for a final deal aimed at restoring Sudan's democratic transition.